 2. Although the assessment in the tests is not cumulative, and due to the nature of the subjects covered in this UC, it is not excluded that an assessment element relies on knowledge regarding the subject assessed in a previous element(s).

 3. The timetable and rooms for the tests and exams will be published in CLIP, on the day of the test.

-4. Students can only have with them during the assessment test:
+4. Each student can only have with him/her during the assessment test:

 B. Identification document with photograph;

 5. During the tests, it is not allowed to consult any personal or other elements, beyond the form distributed with the test.